remikoonda/Numpy-Pandas/README.md

 # Numpy-Pandas
-# This repository covers basic numpy and pandas techniques using Python.
+# This repository covers basic Numpy and Pandas techniques using Python.